koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 I've separated the state update and the view display. the render function displays the view, which describes what the view should be, not how to update the view.
 So the render function is declarative, which is based on the passed state.
-Of course, we still need an imperative operation to update the state but the state update part is now separated from the view.
+Of course, we still need an imperative operation to update the state.
+But the state update part is now separated from the view.
 -->

 # Declarative